rackerlabs/docs-aws/docs/cloud-native-security/index.rst

 to findings with a lower severity.
 Likewise, if the current setting is generating too many findings, we can increase the minimum severity level.

+From time to time, customers might want Rackspace to investigate a finding that is below the defined minimum severity level.
+Such functionality is available directly in the Security Hub user interface of the AWS console on the master account.
+By selecting a finding and choosing "Send to Rackspace" within the *Actions" drop-down menu, the finding will be sent to the Rackspace SIEM and investigated by a specialist.
+Standard charges will apply for findings sent to Rackspace using this method.
+In order to protect customers from unintended over-charges, the "Send to Rackspace" action supports single findings only.
+In order to send multiple findings to Rackspace, customers should repeat the process for each finding individually.

 Billing
 -------